rossneilson/dxDaoBlog/docs/ContributorHub/contributor-proposals/xdai-mainnet-bridge-guide.md

-**Step 4.** Contact a member of the Contributor UX Squad if you have any questions.
+**Step 4.** Contact a member of the ContributorX Squad if you have any questions.